mathie/mathie.github.io/_posts/2005/2005-08-10-this-is-a-table-header.markdown

 </table>
 {% endhighlight %}

 (example simplified to protect the guilty!)
 Did you know that there is an HTML tag (and has been since HTML 4) that allows you to specify that it's a table header in a standard way?
-It's called <code>&lt;thead&gt;</code>.
+It's called `<thead>`.
 So we can instead do:

 {% highlight xml %}
 <table>